YarCrasy/PortfolioWebProject/README.md

  * Javascript

 ## Composition
-the web is currently made with 6 HTML files:
+the web is currently made with 6 HTML files (18 files with other languages):
 <p>
-4 main files:
+4 main files in:
 </p>
   * Index: where is the main web page.
   * Game: where is posible to find all my game projects